 Will my childcare provider ask me to sign any forms?

-Your childcare provider will ask you to complete a Declaration Form to enable them to claim your funded hours.
-You will need to complete a new form at the start of each term.
+Your childcare provider will ask you to complete a Surrey County Council Declaration form to enable them to claim your funded hours.
+You will need to complete a new form at the start of each funded period.
 You should read the Parent or legal guardian declaration on the form carefully before signing as this forms a legal contract between you and the childcare provider.

 If your child is in receipt of Disability Living Allowance you may also be asked to complete a Disability Access Fund form (Word) so your childcare provider can claim funding to help support your child at their setting.